Quadgrow Planter

 This produces healthier and quicker growing tomato plants and therefore, a harvest of quality tomatoes earlier in the season compared to conventional pots and grow bags.

-The reservoir, feeder tray and pots are all strongly made and should last for a good number of seasons, returning the cost of the item and the time involved with a successful harvest each season.
+The reservoir, feeder tray and pots are all well made and should last for a good number of seasons, if not roughly handled, returning the cost of the item and the time involved with a successful harvest each season.